jbmpark/udacity_vehicle_detection/writeup.md

 * Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

+## I described my improvements from the first submission with 'quotation' like below:
+> My improvements, compared to the first submission, are exalpained with this syntax.
+And, also updated code blocks and images.

+~~And, for the updated and not valid things, I have make them striked-through with this syntax~~

+I hope you have better convenience in reviewing my project.

 ### Implementation
 My implementation is in 'vehicle_detection.ipynb'.